 The technology selected for the implementation is new.
-The technology implemented will create awareness and operation and maintenance of the new technology and hence improves skills of the workers.
+Implementation and operation & maintenance of technology will create awareness among workers and hence it improves skills of the workers.

 3.4 Environmental benefits

 3.4.1 Reduction in effluent generation

 There is no significant impact in effluent generation due to implementation of the project activity.